 You can also swirl your toothpick around to make sure the pollen gets spread around the receptive surface.
 This helps higher the chance of successful pollination.

 After this, all you need to do is to close the flower up with some tape or rubber band.
 Make sure no rain, snow or sun can inside.
+Place the plants in a shady area.
 And we can now begin the waiting game.

-The process is the same.
+The process is pretty much the same.
 After pollinating, you just need to close the flower & protect it from rain, sun, or snow.
-Now, let's see another way we can do pollination.
+How about we check out another way to pollinate adenium, even without looking:

 - A paint brush

 - Desert roses